 No Rinse Cleansing & Deodorizing Bathing Wipes: One wipe is more than enough for a complete “bath”.
 These are a good backup when traditional showers are not available such as the week or weeks following a disaster.
 I have a case of these – they are that good.
 See Product Review: No-Rinse Personal Hygiene Products.

 FordEx Group 300lm Mini Cree Led Flashlight Torch Adjustable Focus Zoom Light Lamp: Here we go with another flashlight.
-At the time of this writing, this one is only $3.60 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery

 I frequently forget to mention that Emergency Essentials sells a huge selection of preparedness gear.
 This month, the Kaito Voyager is on sale for $39.99.
 If you have been procrastinating on purchasing an emergency radio – or, do not have a spare – this would be a great item to add to your food storage order.